8 Home Remedies for Fleas on Dogs

 Besides setting some bowls of soap solution out you can use dish soap and vinegar to make a powerful anti-flea shampoo.
 Since this shampoo will come in contact with your canine's skin it's best to use a nontoxic soap like Dawn.
 To make this DIY shampoo simply combine 1 quart of water, 1 cup of vinegar (white or apple cider), and 1 cup of dish soap (or baby shampoo).

 Be sure to use enough shampoo to cover your pet thoroughly and massage it in to create a thick lather.
 Allow the suds to soak in for at least five minutes and then rinse the coat out.
-After the rinse, you can use a flea comb to comb out any remaining dead mites.
+After the rinse, you can use a flea comb to comb out any remaining or dead fleas or mites.

 Flea Comb

 You can find yourself a good flea comb at your local pet store or online.
 If you are battling an infestation, these combs work great for reducing numbers.
 You may want to do this outside in case any mites try to jump free.
+Besides a flea comb, you should also have a bowl with some water and dish soap to run your flea treatment comb through after each pass.
+The soap will trap the little mites and kill them.

 Expert Tip: If you have a long hair breed, a shorter hair cut could help you get at the mites more efficiently.
 A shorter coat will also make the problem easier to manage overall!